 Many would emphasize job training and assisting the needy in finding employment.
 The truth is that many of the needy we work with already have job skills.
 Some are very highly trained.
 They can get one job after another, but they cannot stay employed because of their addictions.

 Working with children and teens is challenging and exciting.
 But it is very important to work with the whole family if the children are to be permanently helped.
 The other day, my wife and I were thinking back over our years in ministry.
 We noted that the inner city children we had seen grow up and became stable Christians with Christian families were those who had been, in one way or another, adopted into Christian families.
 We recalled two situations in which boys from the inner city were accepted into Christian families and married daughters from those families.

 The discretionary compassionate ministry of earlier years pretty well faded away as the government implemented its own welfare system.
 Unfortunately, that governmental system made some serious mistakes.
 In recent years, it has moved to becoming more discretionary.

-Within the last few years there has been a renewal of interest within the church concerning compassionate ministry.
+Within the last few years there has been a renewal of interest within the Church concerning compassionate ministry.
 This interest continues to grow.
-In some ways, however, we are still in the infancy stage of learning how to do discretionary compassionate ministry.
+In some ways, however, we are still in the infancy stage of learning how to do discretionary compassionate ministry well.

 Mailing address: PO Box 2023, Oklahoma City, OK 73101